teddy-ambona/kind-e2e/README.md

 ### C - So what do traces look like?

-Select the trace you want to inspect. let's select the slow page endpoint:
+Select the trace you want to inspect.
+Let's select the slow page endpoint:

 <img src="./docs/img/jaeger_ui.png" width="850"/>